How to use Feeling Responsive

 use in front matter via: layout: page

-in front matter, and whoops, there it is!
-To customize the content of the sidebar, open _includes/sidebar.html
+If you want to show the sidebar, just enter sidebar: left or sidebar: right in front matter, and whoops, there it is!
+To customize the content of the sidebar, open _includes/sidebar.html.

 Page/Post with or without metadata